Home Entertainment in Vancouver Vancouver Theatre Companies and Theatre Venues Vancouver Fringe Festival

 Vancouver Fringe Shows

-The Vancouver Fringe Festival typically features 100 or so different productions offering as many as 700 performances each season.
+The Vancouver Fringe Festival typically features a hundred or so different productions offering as many as 700 performances each season.
 Each show is different, with some featuring a single actor or actress.
 Others have casts of over a dozen people plus support folks in the background.

 Fringe Festival productions include musicals, stand-up comics, serious subject matter, slapstick, storytelling, dark comedy, dance and all kinds of creativity.
 Some are political, some touch on serious topics and some are just pleasantly silly.

-Below is a list of 10 shows that ran in 2022.
-These are not even close to all of the shows (there was a little over 100 to choose from).
+Below is a list of a dozen shows running in 2024.
+These are not even close to all of the shows (there are more than 70 to choose from).
 It’s just a sample.

 Below are some tips to help you make the most of your Fringe theatre choices.

-TIP #1: To learn about each show, check the Festival Guide when it’s available on the Vancouver Fringe website.
-The Guide lists times, venues, show lengths of time, show descriptions and warnings (like if there’s coarse language, nudity and age restrictions).
+TIP #1: To learn about each show, check the Festival Guide on the Vancouver Fringe website.
+It lists times, venues, show lengths and descriptions.

 TIP #3: When you go to a performance ask the people around you if they’ve seen any other shows and what they recommend.